shreyaslingwal/Edunet_internship_project/README.md

 ## Network Intrusion Detection System
 This project is a Network Intrusion Detection System (NIDS) that uses a deep learning model to classify network traffic as either 'normal' or 'anomaly'.
-The model is built with PyTorch and is deployed as an interactive web application using Gradio and Hugging Face Spaces.
+The model is built with PyTorch in ibm cloud platform using ibm watsonx.ai studio and is deployed as an interactive web application using Gradio and Hugging Face Spaces.

 ### 🚀 Live Demo